 Gardens in Rome

-When in Rome, enjoy the life of modern-day Romans and explore the many parks and fountains in Rome, for free starting with Villa Borghese.
+When in Rome, enjoy the life of modern-day Romans and explore the many parks and fountains in Rome, for free!
+Our top park pick for things to do in Rome in 3 Days is Villa Borghese.

 The largest, arguably most beautiful, and most popular park in Rome is Villa Borghese.
 A lush green space Villa Borghese is the “green lung” of Rome consisting of over 100 acres of landscape and manicured greenery.
 The Villa Borghese Gardens are located on Pincian Hill, close to Spanish Steps and Piazza del Popolo, and are a magnificent way to spend the day feeling like a modern-day Roman without spending a scent.